kstenerud/concise-encoding/cte-specification.md

 Pretty Printing
 ---------------

 Pretty printing is the act of laying out [structural whitespace](#structural-whitespace-characters) in a CTE document such that it is easier for humans to parse.
 CTE documents **SHOULD** always be pretty-printed because their intent is to be read by humans.
-When only machines will read the document, use [CBE](cbe-specification.md).
+When only machines will read the document, use [CBE](cbe-specification.md) instead of minified CTE.

 This section specifies how to pretty-print CTE documents.